WHAT IS DOCUMENTARY WEDDING PHOTOGRAPHY?

-Documentary wedding photography / reportage wedding photography / wedding photojournalism are all interchangeable labels prescribed to a style of wedding photography that is candid in nature: Un-posed moments captured without intervention, without staging, without input from the photographer, whose aim is to capture the truth and realism in the actual moment.
+Documentary wedding photography / reportage wedding photography / wedding photojournalism are all interchangeable terms to describe a style of wedding photography that is candid in nature: Unposed moments captured without intervention, without staging, without input from the photographer, whose aim is to capture the truth and realism in the actual moment.
+They’re there as a witness rather than as a director.

 Reportage wedding photography isn’t just about taking candid pictures.
 It’s an ethos, an approach, a mindset where every single frame is important in telling the story.
-It’s a commitment that each picture has the care and attention.
+It’s a commitment that each frame has care and attention to moments and composition.

 A good reportage photographer is patient.
 They’re patient in seeking out light, waiting for moments, hunting for thoughtful compositions.
 They’re skilled in deciding when to click that shutter button, to make that confident decision of what is the nadir of the moment, and then try to get one even better.